Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: HFVC Skill

 Friction cone constraints ensures all the contact forces satisfy the Coulomb Friction law.
 The object quasi-dynamic balance constraints allowing object to have acceleration $a$ which has the direction in a small polyhedral convex cone aligned with desired object velocity $v_o$, while ignoring Coriolis forces.
 The force balance on the hand constraint enables us to compute the force control magnitude $\eta_f$, and the passive reaction forces $\eta_v$ in the velocity control directions.

 Our HFVC synthesis algorithm is similar to~\cite{hou2021efficient}, but we introduce several modifications that make the algorithm feasible for our domain.
 First, we do not require pre-designed feasible trajectories for the HFVC to follow.
 These trajectories are typically manually engineered or generated with simulations~\cite{cheng2021contact} with ground truth object feedback, which is impractical in our domain.
 Instead, we interpolate a trajectory from start and goal object pose.
 While this will result in infeasible object trajectories that would sometimes cause execution failures, our learned precondition function would classify this and help the planner avoid such executions.
 Second, compared to the quasi-static assumption in~\cite{hou2021efficient}, we also allow short dynamic motions to allow object dropping.
+Nevertheless, the quasi-dynamic assumption still prevents us from doing fully dynamic manipulation.
 However, our models are more limited than the general robot model in \cite{hou2021efficient}.
 The action space of the robot is just 6D end-effector task space, assuming the end-effector making one sticking point contact or a sticking patch contact.
 We are also using maximum velocity control while \cite{hou2021efficient} allows the users to choose from maximum or minimum velocity control.